GBond/nginx-ingress-openshift-lab/docs/source/lab01.rst

    .. literalinclude :: nginx-ingress-dashboard.yml
       :language: yaml

    Get the dashboard yaml.
-Open the yaml file, and update the app selector to *my-nginx-ingress-controller*:
+Open the yaml file, and update the app selector to *my-nginx-ingress-controller-nginx-ingress*:

      .. code-block::